 Japan’s a country that’s home to world-renowned anime and sushi rolls, but it’s also a technology hub like no other.
 Today, we’re here to review VPN Gate, a free VPN plug-in based in Japan that garners user power from over 4.8 million connections in over 234 countries to date.

-This academic project originated in the University of Tsukuba in 2013.
-Its parent project is SoftEther VPN, an open source protocol.
+This academic project originated from the University of Tsukuba in 2013.
+Its parent project is SoftEther VPN, an open-source protocol.
 VPN Gate has been around for 5 years.
 So, what’s the reason behind this milestone?

 You’ll find out in this review.